abaeyens/vnc_desktop/README.md

 ## FAQ
 can't find the RPi IP address
-* it's visible in the wifi/connection utility.
+* it's visible in the wifi/connection utility
+* or, if not using the desktop, it's showed in one of the last lines written during the boot.

 authentication on client computer fails
-* set other password on Raspberry Pi with `vncpasswd` and reboot.
+* set another password on the Raspberry Pi with `vncpasswd` (in terminal) and reboot.